Apply for OCI Card in the UK. Fast and Easy.

 Step 4: Once the entire form is filled, and all necessary documents are uploaded and submitted, you will get a 'Online Registration Number (ORN)' that you should save for future reference.
 And you must download the filled application for future submission.

-Step 5: Now you would be requited to pay the application processing fee and other other charges (including taxes) on the VFS's UK portal for OCI.
+Step 5: Now you would be requited to pay the application processing fee and other other charges (including taxes) on the VFS's UK portal.

 Step 7: Once the fee is paid, you would require to book an appointment to physically submit your printed application form along with the copies of your documents and originals.
 You can select the appointment date with the appropriate VFS branch, in whose jurisdiction you are ordinarily residing.
 And you would need to print both the appointment slip as well as the payment receipt, as these both would need to be submitted at the VFS UK office, with all your documents that you would be preparing as per the above steps.

 Step 8: Finally, you will get the tracking details from the VFS office after you submit your documents for processing in person.
-OCI card processing time is typically 8-10 weeks.
-Incomplete applications can cause delays, so ensure your application is complete before submitting it.
-You can track your application status here.
+Be advised that the processing time is typically 8-10 weeks and incomplete applications can cause delays, so ensure your application is properly filled before submitting it.
+You can track your application status here .

 Step 9: Once your application is approved, you will receive your OCI card by mail.
 You may also request an in-person collection from the VFS UK office.